August von Mackensen: Postwar

-After the armistice, he and the 200,000 men whom he led back home were rounded up.
+After the armistice, he and the 200,000 men he led back home were rounded up.
 He was arrested by the agents of the pro-Entente Hungarian leader Mihály Károlyi in Budapest.
 Mackensen was held in a guarded villa at the edge of Budapest.
-Later, he was handled over to the representatives of General Louis Franchet d'Espèrey's Allied army, and he was held as a military prisoner in Futog, Serbia, until November 1919.
+Later, he was handed over to the representatives of General Louis Franchet d'Espèrey's Allied army.
+He was a military prisoner in Futog, Serbia, until November 1919.
 He was one of the 896 Germans on the Allied list of accused war criminals, which was eventually allowed to lapse.

-By 1920, Mackensen retired from the army.
-Although standing in opposition to the conclusion of the Treaty of Versailles and the newly-established parliamentary system of the Weimar Republic, he initially avoided public campaigns.
+By 1920, Mackensen had retired from the army.
+Although standing in opposition to the conclusion of the Treaty of Versailles and the newly established parliamentary system of the Weimar Republic, he initially avoided public campaigns.
 Around 1924, he changed his mind and began to use his image as a war hero to support monarchist and nationalist groups.
-He routinely appeared in his old Life Hussars uniform and became very active in pro-military Conservative Revolutionary movement organisations, particularly Der Stahlhelm and the Schlieffen Society, which advocated the stab-in-the-back myth and openly endorsed the murder of Minister Matthias Erzberger in 1921.
+He routinely appeared in his old Life Hussars uniform.
+He became very active in pro-military Conservative Revolutionary movement organisations, particularly Der Stahlhelm and the Schlieffen Society, which advocated the stab-in-the-back myth and openly endorsed the murder of Minister Matthias Erzberger in 1921.

 During the German presidential election of 1932, Mackensen supported Paul von Hindenburg against Adolf Hitler, whose political skills he nevertheless admired.

-After Hitler gained power in January 1933, Mackensen became a visible, if only symbolic, supporter of the Nazi regime.
+After Hitler gained power in January 1933, Mackensen became a visible, if largely symbolic, supporter of the Nazi regime.
+A striking visual icon of the Prussian traditions adopted by Hitler's regime, he appeared in his black uniform and death's-head busby at public events organized by the German government or the Nazi Party such as the Day of Potsdam on 21 March 1933.
+On 26 August 1933, Prussian Minister President Hermann Göring appointed Mackensen to the recently reconstituted Prussian State Council.
+In 1935, he stood by Hitler's side for the ceremonies of the March 16 Heldengedenktag, or Heroes' Memorial Day, celebrating Hitler's public announcement that Germany would cease to comply with the Treaty of Versailles, and would openly re-arm.
 One of Mackensen's ceremonial visits brought him to Passau, where he received a hero's welcome.

+Von Mackensen was, however, appalled by the murder of his friends General Kurt von Schleicher and General Ferdinand von Bredow in the Night of the Long Knives at the end of June 1934 and said so.
+He (with others) signed a letter to President von Hindenburg on 18 July detailing the brutal murder of von Schleicher and his wife, and noting that von Hindenburg's friend Franz von Papen had barely escaped with his life.
+His letter demanded that von Hindenburg punish the responsible parties and create a directorate to rule Germany.
+He started a campaign to have von Schleicher rehabilitated by Hitler and, when this gathered strength and succeeded, spoke about the murders at the annual General Staff Society meeting in February 1935.